 - Liquor liability

 Event insurance should protect you, your organization, and your sponsors from liability should an issue arise.
-Claims will be made, adjusters will need to create estimates, and too often lawyers will duke it out over the results.
+Claims will be made, adjusters will need to create estimates, and in extreme situations, lawyers will duke it out over the results.

-When comparing rain insurance vs event insurance, the biggest difference is: rain insurance doesn’t cover physical damage.
-It doesn’t even look at damage.
+The biggest difference when comparing rain insurance vs event insurance is that rain insurance claims are not determined by physical damage.
+It’s not necessary to even review damage.
 You don’t have to prove any kind of physical damage or loss for a rain insurance policy to pay out.

-Vortex Weather Insurance creates policies completely based on 2 things: your information, and the rainfall data.
+Vortex Weather Insurance creates policies completely based on two things: your event’s unique parameters and the rainfall data.

-We’ll need information from you to define the parameters of the policy.
-That information includes:
+The information we need to define the parameters of the policy includes:

 - Event Location

 - Rain Threshold

 We take that information, along with historical weather data from your event location, and create a rain coverage policy for you that addresses recorded rainfall at that location.